 – Remainders of a border strip (fence, half-crumbled guard towers, some anti-tank barriers to the sides of the road) all around Berlin (West AND East, but with the OLD (= current, 2021) borders of Berlin).
 These sections are really old remains from the 2010s/2020s/2030s effort to keep out marauders and bike gangs from Brandenburg; there are even occasional remains of the actual 1st wall around West Berlin on the outskirts.

 – Everywhere.
 Berliners banded together during the Status F. So some buildings, blocks, neighbourhoods or entire Kiezes (like the Emirat) were walled off to defend against corporations, raiders, gangs, warlords etc. Now that we have peace, many of these walls were removed, but esp the Neo-As aren’t stupid and they don’t bet their families‘ lives on the peace to last.
-So for even window that isn’t walled off, there is a steel barrier with a slit just waiting to be hooked in nice hooks around the window, blocking it off again.
-Even some of the smaller streets are actually walled-off with bricks, trash or sandbags (or any combination thereof).
+So for every window that isn’t walled off, there is a steel barrier with a slit just waiting to be placed in nice hooks around the window, blocking it off again.
+Even some of the smaller streets are actually walled-off with bricks, trash, the occasional age-old bus or sandbags (or any combination thereof).
 The same goes for the western parts: There are TONS of gated communities in Berlin – it gives the citizens a sense of security and is the preferred living arrangement for a huge part of the Berlin populace.

 Aaand that should be about it.

 2. Shadowhelix also indicates that there are checkpoints/gates between the walled off areas.
 I presume these exist where there are roads, pedestrian roads or other infrastructure leading between the different areas?
 Example Kreuzhain – Mitte.